Time to mix it up with some great courses!!!

 GTGP will travel to a yet to be determined site for the 2019 GTGP Match Play Event.
 The matches consist of a 2-player better ball competition on Saturday afternoon and individual net singles matches on Sunday morning.
 Qualifying provisions for this event will be the same as last year, with the team being selected from the Top players on the final GTGP Money List (number of players to be determined), and each of the players with the lowest ten Adjusted Net and lowest ten Adjusted Gross scores who have not already qualified.
 Members must play in a minimum of ten events to qualify.

-(Actually, we need to look this over to see if we will be using the Adjusted Net and Adjusted Gross winners as qualifiers this year.)
+(Actually, we need to look this over to see if we will be using the Adjusted Net and Adjusted Gross winners as qualifiers this year.
+More likely we will see what stats the new scoring software provides and select an appropriate qualifier.)

 We are planning how the in-season match play events will work out.
 As a player this should be seamless for you and you will play no differently than you would in a regular stroke play event.
 In fact you must do that as there will be no match play concessions or gimmes.
 Every event counts as a stroke play event too.
 Always putt out.
 The software will figure match play results based on your stroke play scorecard.
 Still, most of you will want to keep track of your match play game as you go.